HarinderG/CS-325/README.md

-# CS-325
-Assignments from CSE 215 Analysis of Algorithms at Oregon State University
+# CS 325 Analysis of Algorithms
+This repository is an archive of all the programming assignments for CS 325 at Oregon State University taken winter quarter 2020, taught by Maher Elshakankiri and Ali Ebnenasir.

+## Course Description
+Learn recurrence relations, combinatorics, recursive algorithms, proofs of correctness